digitalocean/marketplace-kubernetes/stacks/openebs-nfs-provisioner/README.md

 ```

 **Note:**
-For more information on this setup please visit this [container-blueprint](https://github.com/digitalocean/container-blueprints/tree/main/DOKS-wordpress)
+For more information on this setup please visit the [DOKS-Wordpress](https://github.com/digitalocean/container-blueprints/tree/main/DOKS-wordpress) blueprint.

 ### Tweaking Helm Values